nsitu/crumbs/README.md

 # Crumbs
-Breacrumbs, actually, or a trail of points that you walked through in AR.
+AFRAME experiment.
+Breadcrumbs, actually, or a trail of points that you walked through in AR.